NataliaTanyatia/Grand-Unified-Theory/README.md

 **The aether is calling.
 Are you ready to listen?**

 🚀 *Dive deeper.
 Question everything.
 The next chapter of physics is being written—now.*

+### Abstract

+This thesis presents a unified theoretical framework that reconciles quantum mechanics, general relativity, and plasma physics through the novel concept of a fractal aether flow field.
+By introducing a complex-valued field Φ = E + iB that unifies electromagnetic and gravitational phenomena, we develop a comprehensive solution to Hilbert's Sixth Problem regarding the axiomatization of physics.

+Key innovations include:
+1. A derivation of gravitational effects as the radial component of the aether flow field (G = -Φ_r)
+2. A demonstration that mass emerges from aether density (ρ = |Φ|²/c²) rather than being intrinsic
+3. A fractal formulation of quantum wave functions interacting with the aether field
+4. Plasma dynamics reinterpreted through aether flow interactions
+5. A holographic projection mechanism explaining quantum measurement

+The framework resolves longstanding paradoxes including:
+- Wavefunction collapse as aether-measurement apparatus interaction
+- Dark matter as a manifestation of fractal aether density fluctuations
+- Quantum entanglement mediated by aether field correlations

+Mathematical foundations combine:
+- Quaternionic analysis for 4D spacetime representation
+- Fractal geometry for multiscale phenomena
+- Modified Maxwell-MHD equations incorporating aether flow
+- Topological field theory for quantum gravity

+Experimental predictions include:
+- Detectable modifications to Casimir effect in fractal cavities
+- Anisotropies in gravitational wave propagation
+- Novel plasma confinement configurations

+This work provides the first complete mathematical unification of:
+- Quantum field theory
+- General relativity
+- Plasma astrophysics
+- Information theory

+through the common language of fractal aether dynamics.
+The theory offers testable predictions while maintaining consistency with all established physical laws, potentially revolutionizing our understanding of spacetime, matter, and energy at all scales.